-Regulatory Updates - FCA (General).

-enforcement actions and restrictions.

-Update Summary Action for firms Whistleblowing Quarterly Data 2024 Q1 The FCA has published its whistleblowing data for Q1 2024, reporting an increase in new cases.
-Key highlights include: Action to Take: 1.
-Review Internal Processes: Ensure your firm's Date published: 14 June 2024 298 new reports received, up from 280 in Q1 2023.
-801 allegations in total, primarily reported via the online form.
-253 reports closed, with significant action taken in 4% of cases, including whistleblowing procedures are robust and compliant with FCA guidelines.
-2. Enhance Training: Provide regular training for staff of the importance of whistleblowing and how to report
+Whistleblowing Quarterly Data 2024 Q1

+The FCA has published its whistleblowing data for Q1 2024, reporting an increase in new cases.
+Key highlights include:

+- 298 new reports received, up from 280 in Q1 2023. - 801 allegations in total, primarily reported via the online form. - 253 reports closed, with significant action taken in 4% of cases, including enforcement actions and restrictions.

-- the importance of whistleblowing and how to report concerns. - Monitor and Report: Maintain thorough records of all 3. whistleblowing reports and actions taken, ensuring timely reporting to the FCA.
+- Review Internal Processes: Ensure your firm's whistleblowing procedures are robust and compliant with FCA guidelines. - Enhance Training: Provide regular training for staff on the importance of whistleblowing and how to report concerns. - 3.
+Monitor and Report: Maintain thorough records of all whistleblowing reports and actions taken, ensuring timely reporting to the FCA.

-NCSC and Cyber Insurance NCSC and Cyber Insurance Industry Joint Guidance on Ransom Payments Industry Joint Guidance on Ransom Payments For the first time, the National Cyber Security Centre (NCSC) has collaborated with the cyber insurance industry, including the Association of British Insurers (ABI), British Insurance Brokers' Association (BIBA), and International Date published: 14 May 2024 Underwriting Association (IUA), to produce joint guidance for organisations considering paying a ransom.
+NCSC and Cyber Insurance Industry Joint Guidance on Ransom Payments

+NCSC and Cyber Insurance Industry Joint Guidance on Ransom Payments

+For the first time, the National Cyber Security Centre (NCSC) has collaborated with the cyber insurance industry, including the Association of British Insurers (ABI), British Insurance Brokers' Association (BIBA), and International Underwriting Association (IUA), to produce joint guidance for organisations considering paying a ransom.
 This guidance, published on 14 May 2024, aims to provide much-needed advice to organisations contemplating ransom payments during cyber-attacks.